Dr Matteo Castronovo

 Profile

-Dr Matteo Castronovo joined the School of Food Science and Nutrition at the University of Leeds as Lecturer in Biochemistry in July 2016.
-He was Principal Investigator and Project Coordinator in the Regional Centre for Rare Diseases of the University Hospital of Udine, Italy (2016-2021).
-Prior to this appointment, he headed the Nanobiophysics Laboratory in the Department of Medical and Biological Sciences at the University of Udine, Italy (2013-16).
-Dr Castronovo also held an appointment at the Aviano National Cancer Institute in Aviano, Italy (2011-13), and a junior faculty position in the Department of Biology at Temple University, Philadelphia, USA (2009-11).
+I joined the School of Food Science and Nutrition at the University of Leeds as a Lecturer in Biochemistry in July 2016.
+I was a Principal Investigator and Project Coordinator at the Regional Centre for Rare Diseases of the University Hospital of Udine, Italy (2016-2021).
+Before this appointment, I headed the Nanobiophysics Laboratory in the Department of Medical and Biological Sciences at the University of Udine, Italy (2013-16).
+I also held an appointment at the Aviano National Cancer Institute in Aviano, Italy (2011-13), and a junior faculty position in the Department of Biology at Temple University, Philadelphia, USA (2009-11).

 Responsibilities